thindil/steamsky/README.md

 command flying ship and its crew, traveling between floating bases, fighting with enemies, trade in goods, etc. Here are no end goal for game, you can play as long as your character not die.
 Game is under heavy development, but generally is playable.
-Now game is available (and tested) only on Linux 64-bit.
+Now game is available on Linux 64-bit and Windows (only development version).

 ## Game versions
 At this moment are available 2 game versions: